 Step 3: Labeling the asset with specific locations pings the relevant people on those international spoke teams.
 The spoke team marketers are then able to access the influencer spotlight in their local Opal.
 Depending on how the spoke team labels it, the content may be required for some spoke brands, and it may be optional for others.

 Step 4: Each of the country-specific teams performs their own localizations to the hub-provided content.
 This includes language translations and other content tweaks to ensure the content stays on-brand and connects with the local audience.
+To bring the right message to your entire audience across the globe, Opal provides AI-powered smart translations into 100+ languages!

 Step 5: Once localizations have been made, the spoke team is then able to schedule the content on their Opal calendar.
 Each individual spoke has control over when to schedule each piece of content, how long to let it run, and other details.
 Many country-specific teams create a significant amount of their own marketing initiatives which live alongside hub-produced marketing.
 For example, a spoke team could schedule the influencer spotlight to coincide with a supplemental push on that game.